preactjs/preact-www/content/guide/differences-to-react.md

 ## What's Different?

-There are currently a couple differences between Preact and React that are more subtle:
+Preact and React have some more subtle differences:

 - `render()` accepts a third argument, which is the root node to _replace_, otherwise it appends.
 This may change slightly in a future version, perhaps auto-detecting that a replacement render is appropriate by inspecting the root node.
-- `setState()` is asynchronous because of batching.
-This is intentional and does not affect the outward-facing API.

 [Project Goals]: /about/project-goals